100% Outdoor Kindergarten - 12th Grade Natural, Organic Learning in scenic Wildcat Canyon Regional Park- Students experience real life in real time!

 Every four to six weeks:

--Wash in the delicate cycle, in a garment bag if it’s small, then hang to dry.
+-Wash in the delicate cycle with your usual detergent, in a garment bag if it’s small.

 Tick and Mosquito Control